 The University of Tokyo

-The first cohort of AFLSP Scholars graduated in 2016 and AFLSP envisions the growth of a vibrant and connected network of alumni who collaborate on projects and initiatives not bound by borders.
+The first cohort of AFLSP Scholars graduated in 2016.
+BXAI envisions the growth of a vibrant network of AFLSP alumni who collaborate on projects and initiatives across borders.
+The inaugural Alumni Initiative Award took place during BXAI Summer Program 2017 to encourage our alumni to develop socially responsible action plans.